hpoisner/iliner/README.rst

   iliner ilash --vcf /path/to/sample/file --genetic_map /path/to/genetic/map/file \
   --ilash /path/to/ilash --outfile_prefix /output/path/with/prefix

-Required Flags:
+Required Arguments:
   -ilash   This determines the module.
-  -s, --sample,    Location of the Sample File.
+  --sample SAMPLE, -s SAMPLE    Location of the Sample File.
 This should be in PLINK format.
-  -hp, --haps Location of the Haplotype File.
+  --haps HAPLOTYPE, -hp HAPLOTYPE   Location of the Haplotype File.
 This should be in PLINK format and should be phase. or
   --VCF, -v Location of the VCF.
 This should phased and in standard genotype format.
   --genetic_map, -gm  Location of the genetic map.
 This should be for the same build as the genotype files.